igloo1505/interchange/notes/interchangeMVP.md

   - [ ] Donation tracker, at least with those obtained through website, if payment portal is something that they like.

 ## Dates and To-dos:
 ### 12-03-22
 - Started today around 1pm.
 Took a while to get comfortable with React-Admin but now things are going smoothly.
 #### Resume by:
-1. Volunteer page.
-2. Donation page
-   1. Psuedo back-end for now
-3. Check to make sure date is editable in all models.
+1. Check to make sure date is editable in all models.
 Change section in notes appropriately.
-4. Image key added to volunteer and all related routes
-    - Remove image on model delete
-    - Remove old image on update